 Figure 8. (a) Cerium composition in $Y{3-x}Ce_xAl_5O{12}$ as calculated from fits to 1D singlepulse solid-state Al MAS NMR spectra and (b) FWHM ( $\Gamma$ , open circles) from the same fits.
 The line in (a) is the y = x line of Ce composition, x.
-Ce concentration, x, was found from the fits by taking the relative integrated intensity of the octahedral Al compared to the entire octahedral Al region and dividing by 4 (for the number of Al nuclei in the first coordination shell around Ce), and multiplying by 3 to normalize for the nominal composition, $Y{3-x}Ce_xAl_5O{12}$ .
+Ce concentration, x, was found from the fits by taking the relative integrated intensity of the octahedral Al compared to the entire octahedral Al region and dividing by 4 (for the number of Al nuclei in the first coordination sphere around Ce), and multiplying by 3 to normalize for the nominal composition, $Y{3-x}Ce_xAl_5O{12}$ .

-investigation of the local electronic environment of one particular nucleus, while conventional scattering methods must probe all atoms in a material at once.
-In YAG:Ce, the 100% naturally abundant Al and Y nuclei enable such a selective and quantitative analysis that provides unique information complementary to the scattering and XANES/EXAFS results.
+tional scattering methods must probe all atoms in a material at once.
+In YAG:Ce, the 100% naturally abundant Al and Y nuclei enable such a selective, quantitative analysis that provides unique information complementary to the scattering and XANES/EXAFS results.
 The unpaired electron in the 4f shell of Ce3+ alters the local magnetic field of nearby nuclei, enabling a selective probe of the YAG lattice around the $Ce^{3+}$ dopant ions.
 The 1D single-pulse Al spectra in Figure 7(a) of $Y{3-x}Ce_xAl_5O{12}$ with x = 0, 0.02, 0.04, 0.06, and 0.08, shows the resolved Al signals located at 77 ppm and 1.3 ppm, associated with the tetrahedral and octahedral Al sites, respectively.
-These results confirm that the samples are highly crystalline and single-phase, and are in good agreement with previous measurements of undoped YAG.63-65 As Ce is added, broadening of both signals is observed, and a second octahedral signal appears near -15 ppm.
+These results confirm that the samples are highly crystalline and single-phase, and are in good agreement with previous measurements of undoped YAG.
+As Ce is added, broadening of both signals is observed, and a second octahedral signal appears near -15 ppm.
 The relative integrated signal intensities of the two types of Al signals from all samples agree well with the expected 3:2 ratio for the tetrahedral:octahedral $^{27}$ Al nuclei in YAG, including the signal near -15 ppm in the octahedral Al population.
-The signal near -15 ppm has been previously regarded as an impurity, but is in fact the signal from the first coordination sphere of Al nuclei near paramagnetic $Ce^{3+}$ in YAG:Ce.
-Such a peak assignment is supported by a linear increase of the integrated intensity with increasing Ce concentration, as shown in Figure 8.
+This signal near -15 ppm has been previously regarded as an impurity, but is in fact the signal from the first coordination sphere of Al nuclei near paramagnetic $Ce^{3+}$ in YAG:Ce, supported by an increase in intensity with increasing Ce concentration.
 This has never before been reported in cerium-doped YAG, though displacement and broadening of Al and Y NMR spectra due to substitutions of rare-earth ions has been observed in the past in YAG:Tb, stannates, and pyrochlores.
-Materials prepared with or without BaF2 and NH4F fluxes yielded nearly identical 1D single-pulse solid-state Al MAS NMR spectra as shown in supporting information Figure S2(a), showing that the local environment of Ce is not affected by the use of BaF2 and NH4F flux in the preparation of the YAG:Ce materials.
+Materials prepared with or without BaF2 and NH4F fluxes yielded nearly identical 1D single-pulse solid-state Al MAS NMR spectra as shown in supporting information Figure S2(a), showing that the local environment of Ce is not affected by the use of BaF2 and NH4F flux in the preparation.
 This observation suggests Ba does not substitute into the lattice in substantial amounts, consistent with the large energy (from DFT calculations) associated with Ba substitution on the Y site of around 5 eV.